Tips for talking to your local candidate

 26.04.22 By

-Taking the time and effort to call your local candidates is a direct way to ensure your voice is heard in the lead up to the federal election, you may even bump into them in the street.
+Taking the time and effort to call your local Member of Parliament (MP) is a direct way to ensure your voice is heard in the lead up to the federal election, you may even bump into them in the street.
 A personal conversation says: I am engaged and this issue is meaningful to me.
-From the perspective of a candidate, hearing a voice of a fellow resident is more personal, more immediate, and harder to ignore!
-Remember: if elected they work for you and right now they want your vote.
+From the perspective of an MP, hearing a voice of a fellow resident is more personal, more immediate, and harder to ignore!
+Remember: they are supposed to work for you.

 We’ve whipped up this simple guide to help you have easy and effective conversations.